0xmichalis/awesome-carbon/README.md

     </a>
   </p>

-  <p align="center">A curated list of awesome <a href="https://www.popsci.com/environment/what-are-carbon-markets/">carbon</a> crypto-related resources, libraries, tools and more.</p>
+  <p align="center">A curated list of awesome <a href="https://www.popsci.com/environment/what-are-carbon-markets/">carbon</a> projects in the web3 space, podcasts, and other various resources.</p>
   <p align="center">Please check the <a href="CONTRIBUTING.md">contribution guidelines</a> for information on formatting and writing pull requests.</p>

 </div>